Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Abel.md

 Stanley and I ideated regarding how to adapt tp the project feedback we recieved.
 ### 2025-05-16 - sudo works
 Michael and I worked on testing our sudo dup 2ing
+### 2025-05-17 - sudo works
+I resolved a problem with the pipe where withput writing new lines to the stdin of the sudo it would not every submit the passwords.
+I also made something that parses the argv -> execvp_ray and then runs it with the intened effect of the sudoer.